 While food processors are certainly the versatile king of the kitchen, they do have their limitations.

-"Food processes don't blend liquids such as soups and green smoothies as well as a blender," says Fiona.
+"Food processors don't blend liquids such as soups and green smoothies as well as a blender," says Fiona.
 "But you can get better results if you use a maximum capacity disc when blending liquids to reduce spills and contain the liquid below the blade.

 Fiona also warns against buying a food processor just because it comes with a multitude of attachments.